trevorsee/2017-website-archive/_projects/working-title-system-context-process.markdown

 ---
 title: 'Working Title: System, Context, Process'
 date: 2016-12-14 00:00:00 Z
-position: 2
+position: 3
 photo: "/uploads/trevorcarr-dot-info-workingtitle6.jpg"
 publish: true
-time: fall 2016
+time: Fall 2016
 ---

 ![a](/uploads/trevorcarr-dot-info-workingtitle1.jpg)

 Organization and branding for MICA Design League's fall exhibition.
+{: .measure-wide }

-Focuses on the idea of design systems, patterns, process, and the contexts in which they exist.
-Often we view design artifacts as independent from the larger context or systems in which they were created (i.e. a logo independent from its full brand system, a polished poster without process) This method of viewing design often does a disservice to both the designer and the viewer because much of the process and design thinking is lost.
-We are interested in collecting work that is multi-faceted, multi- disciplinary, process-driven, and/or explores a theme or idea in depth.
+Often design artifacts are viewed in isolation away from the larger context or systems in which they were created. *Why* was it was created, *how* decisions were made, *what* are the goals, etc. This method of viewing design does a disservice to both the creator and the viewer where intention and nuance is lost.
+We were interested in collecting work that is multi-faceted, multi- disciplinary, process-driven, and/or explores a theme or idea in depth.
 {: .measure-wide .pb1 }

 ![a](/uploads/trevorcarr-dot-info-workingtitle2.jpg)